 WE ARE LA COCINA

-We believe that by using the power of food, we can generate opportunities for social and economic change.
-Unemployment, obesity, diabetes, and food waste are problems that we can start to solve in sustainable ways by designing and implementing innovative programs to help disadvantaged members of minority groups.
+We believe that unemployment, obesity, diabetes, and food waste are problems that we can start to solve in sustainable ways by designing and implementing innovative programs to help disadvantaged members of minority groups.
 La Cocina VA is here to help.

 We have gathered a group of professionals, experts in social issues and development effectiveness, as well as chefs, social workers, nutritionists, and experts in business development, all big dreamers who believe that integrating minorities in this journey will make a difference in our community.